Templates for Fly Baby Parts

 "Reduce/Enlarge" control isn't checked.

-rib template sections, you shouldn't have to re-set this for each
+printing rib template sections, you shouldn't have to re-set this

-page.
-UNLESS you exit, and re-start the program, of course.
+for each page.
+UNLESS you exit, and re-start the program, of

-the results together.
-Index marks are provided to help you align
+tape the results together.
+Index marks are provided to help

 Templates